Homesteading Family Logo

 By following the steps above, you will drastically reduce the need for organic sprays by simply reducing pest pressure.
 However, it’s a good idea to know what natural pesticides are available in the event you should need them.

-Proper precautions should be taken to protect beneficial pollinators, such as using a proper dilution, spraying in the morning or late evening before or after pollinators are active, avoiding spraying when plants are in bloom and avoiding spraying near hives.
+Proper precautions should be taken to protect beneficial pollinators, such as using correct dilution, spraying in the morning or late evening before or after pollinators are active, avoiding spraying when plants are in bloom and avoiding spraying near hives.

 Getting Started With Permaculture